 Roma Pass is a great tool to save money while holidaying in the city.

 With this Roma Pass, you can gain direct and FREE entry to the Colosseum, Capitoline Museums, and Castel Sant’Angelo.

 In fact, you can also enter the Borghese Gallery for free, but you must book your arrival in advance (by call or email).

 72 hours Roma Pass: Direct entrance to two museums of your choice, unlimited travel with all public transport (excl. trains) for three days.
 Price: 39.50 Euros.

 48 hours Roma Pass: Direct entrance to one museum, unlimited travel with all public transport (excl. trains) for 48 hours.
 Price: 29 Euros.

 The hours start getting counted from when you first used your card.

-After finishing your trip through the Borghese Galleria Museum, you can collect some Borghese special souvenirs from the gift shop.
+After finishing your trip through the Borghese Galleria Museum, you can buy Borghese souvenirs from the gift shop.

 Hence, it is suggested to take out time to visit the gift shop prior to your Museum visit.